SpotlightKid/micropython-stm-lib/midi/README.md

 `0xF7`.
 All bytes in between must have a value `<= 0x7F`.
-You can just use the `send` method to send sysex or use the `system_exclusive` method, which checks whether the given message (which must be a real sequence, not an iterator) confirms to this rules and raises a `ValueError` otherwise.
+You can just use the `send` method to send sysex or use the `system_exclusive` method, which checks whether the given message (which must be a real sequence, not an iterator) conforms to these rules and raises a `ValueError` otherwise.

     midiout.system_exclusive([0xF0, 0x7E, 0, 6, 1, 0xF7])